rbolliger/apostrophePollPlugin/data/doc/05_poll_publication.markdown

 This chapter explains how to define a poll in an apostrophe CMS website and how to publish it in one or more pages.

 As explained in chapter 4, the polls listed in `app_aPoll_available_polls` are templates of polls available for publishing in an apostrophe CMS website.
 To actually publish a poll, it must first be defined in the administration area.
-The poll defined in the administration area is an instance of a poll template defined in `app.yml` and acts as container for the answers submitted by the users.
+That poll is an instance of the poll template defined in `app.yml` and acts as container for the answers submitted by the users.

 The advantage of this architecture is that one can define multiple instances of a given poll template, which might be published in distinct pages of a website.
-Think for example about a company having various departments (marketing, customer service, ...) which needs differet contact forms.
+Think for example about a company having various departments (marketing, customer service, ...) which needs different contact forms.

 ## Definition of the poll in the admin area